Youpay Digital

 With the business rules crystal clear, it was time to build the users flow, starting from the moment they receive the payment link, until the success feedback for each of the payment methods.

-Analyzing the flow, it’s clear that security steps in the bank slips and credit card flows created a longer and more painful path for the users, but the Pix method visibly has a shorter and more efficient flow, combined with the lowest service’s fees between the three methods… It’s that.
+Analyzing the flow, it's clear that the Pix method has a shorter and more efficient path, combined with the lowest service fees between the three methods.
+We have found our golden path!

 Prototyping